smarie/python-odsclient/docs/index.md

 ...
 ```

+In addition:

+ - you might wish to display a progress bar using `tqdm=True` (`pip install tqdm` first).
+Note that on some ODS platforms the HTTP Header `Content-Length` is not set, so you might only see a download rate, not an actual progress bar.

+ - you might wish to download directly the dataset to a csv using streaming and without loading it in memory.
+This can be achieved by setting `to_path=<path>` where the path can be a string or a `pathlib.Path` instance.

-If you have `pandas` installed, you can get the dataset directly as a dataframe:
+Finally, if you have `pandas` installed, you can get the dataset directly as a dataframe:

 ```python
 from odsclient import get_whole_dataframe